Virtualization-projects/panamax-ui-wiki/Panamax-Public-Templates.md

 * **Use the power of Panamax!** - Avoid hardcoded docker specifics in your images.
 The power of panamax is the ability to make these configurations flexible.

 ##Submit a Template!
-1. Fork the official the official Panamax Template Repository from [https://github.com/CenturyLinkLabs/panamax-contest-templates](https://github.com/CenturyLinkLabs/panamax-contest-templates)to your personal GitHub account.
+1. Fork the official the official Panamax Template Repository from [https://github.com/CenturyLinkLabs/panamax-contest-templates](https://github.com/CenturyLinkLabs/panamax-contest-templates) to your personal GitHub account.

 2. Press **Save as Template** in Panamax for your new application and save your template to your forked panamax-contest-templates repository.